facebook/docusaurus/README.md

 ### Beginner-friendly bugs

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [beginner friendly bugs](https://github.com/facebook/docusaurus/labels/good%20first%20issue) that might contain smaller issues to tackle first.
+To help you get your feet wet and get you familiar with our contribution process, we have a list of [beginner-friendly bugs](https://github.com/facebook/docusaurus/labels/good%20first%20issue) that might contain smaller issues to tackle first.
 This is a great place to get started.

 ## Contact